keshari21/Home-Automation-System/README.md

 Switching relays ON/OFF based on user input
 Sending real-time feedback on appliance status

-The code is written in C/C++ using the Arduino IDE and makes use of libraries like:
+The code is written in C++ using the Arduino IDE and makes use of libraries like:
 ESP8266WiFi (for Wi-Fi communication)
 PubSubClient (for MQTT-based communication, if applicable)
 Blynk or Firebase (for mobile app integration)